HARVEST CLASSICAL ACADEMYA K-12 Christian Classical Collaborative School in Windsor, Ontario Learn MoreInfo Nights

 “And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
 Mark 12:30

-We believe it is the parent’s ultimate responsibility to steward the education of their children; therefore, HCA partners closely with parents in a hybrid model of education where students are given in-class instruction by HCA teachers Monday and Wednesday and assigned home assignments to be led by a Christian parent on Tuesday and Thursday.
-Friday is an optional, in-class day for electives.
+We believe it is the parent’s ultimate responsibility to steward the education of their children; therefore, HCA partners closely with parents in a hybrid model of education where students are given in-class instruction by HCA teachers Monday, Wednesday, and Friday and are assigned home assignments to be led by a parent on Tuesday and Thursday.

 “Bring them [Children] up in the discipline and instruction of the Lord.”
 Eph.
 6:4